mrasu/echoed/README.md

           - expect(_.jsonBody.id).toBe(productId)
 ```

-For more details, refer to the [documentation](./docs/yamlScenario.md).
+For more details, refer to the [documentation](./docs/yamlJestScenario.md) or [examples](create-echoed/template/jest/example/scenario).

 ### Make Tests Observable